-- When creating the SNMP configuration, ensure that only trusted management stations can access the SNMP agent of the Server Unit x86 by configuring the read community with a restriction to the management station. - As far as possible use only specific read communities (not public). - Grant access only to precisely defined management stations (by specifying their host names). - When creating the SNMP configuration, ensure that traps are sent only to trusted management stations of the Server Unit x86. - As far as possible use only one specific trap community (not public). - Enter only the management stations intended for this purpose as trap receivers.
+- Security-relevant actions - When creating the SNMP configuration, ensure that only trusted management stations can access the Management Unit resp. the Server Units of the SE server by configuring the read community with a restriction to the management station. - As far as possible use only specific read communities (not public). - Grant access only to precisely defined management stations (by specifying their host names). - When creating the SNMP configuration, ensure that traps are sent only to trusted management stations from the Management Unit resp. the Server Units of the SE server. - As far as possible use only one specific trap community (not public). - Enter only the management stations intended for this purpose as trap receivers.